coach-ml/coach-cli/README.md

-  cache    Caches a model locally. login    Authenticates with Coach. ls       Lists synced projects in Coach. new      Alias for sync command. predict  Locally runs model prediction on specified image. rm       Deletes synced training data. status   Retreives the status of models.
+  cache    Caches a model locally. login    Authenticates with Coach. ls       Lists synced projects in Coach. new      Uploads your local training directory to Coach. predict  Locally runs model prediction on specified image. rm       Deletes synced training data. status   Retreives the status of models.